NVIDIA/NeMo-Curator/docs/user-guide/distributeddataclassification.rst

 Domain Classifier
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Domain Classifier is used to categorize text documents into specific domains or subject areas.
+The Domain Classifier is used to categorize English text documents into specific domains or subject areas.
 This is particularly useful for organizing large datasets and tailoring the training data for domain-specific LLMs.

 Let's see how ``DomainClassifier`` works in a small excerpt taken from ``examples/classifiers/domain_example.py``: